Davix4u/Cloud-Computing/Azure-storage-account/mount-blob.md

 # Azure storage account
-Azure storage offers a massively scalable object store for data objects, a file system service for the cloud, a messaging store for reliable messages, and SQL database
+Azure storage offers a massively scalable object store for data objects, a file system service for the cloud, a messaging store for reliable messages, and an SQL database

-Azure storage is durable, secure, scalable, Managed and accessible
+Azure storage is durable, secure, scalable, Managed, and accessible
 ### Type of storage account
 1. Blob storage
 2. Files share